danog/MadelineProtoDocs/docs/API_docs/constructors/inputPrivacyKeyProfilePhoto.md

 ---
-title: inputPrivacyKeyProfilePhoto
+title: "inputPrivacyKeyProfilePhoto"
-description: Whether people will be able to see the user's profile picture
+description: "Whether people will be able to see the user's profile picture"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: inputPrivacyKeyProfilePhoto